Dumfries House: Charity ownership

 In October 2011, work was started on clearing the area that used to be the Walled Garden, which had fallen into disuse and become overgrown.
 In April 2012, the six-bedroomed guest house Dumfries House Lodge opened, to provide guest accommodation for wedding parties and other events.
 It was created by renovating a derelict farm building on the estate.
-The estate's former water-powered sawmill has been renovated to full working order, and with the addition of a larger workshop building, has re-opened as the Sawmill Building Skills Centre, a traditional skills education facility.
+The estate's former water-powered sawmill was renovated to full working order and, with the addition of a larger workshop building, re-opened as the Sawmill Building Skills Centre, a traditional skills education facility.

-King Charles, while Prince of Wales and known in Scotland as the Duke of Rothesay, continued to support Dumfries House.
-In September 2012, with Queen Camilla, then the Duchess of Rothesay and Duchess of Cornwall, and Alex Salmond, then the First Minister of Scotland, Charles attended Ladies' Day at Ayr Racecourse in aid of the Trust.
+Charles, while Prince of Wales and known in Scotland as the Duke of Rothesay, continued to support Dumfries House.
+In September 2012, with his wife Camilla, then the Duchess of Rothesay and of Cornwall, and First Minister of Scotland Alex Salmond, Charles attended Ladies' Day at Ayr Racecourse in aid of the Trust.

 In 2017, the Prince of Wales celebrated 10 years of Dumfries house; he was quoted in Dumfries House Magazine as saying, "We now have over 150 employees and thousands of individuals using the estate.
 My hope, therefore, is that this publication can help to involve a wider audience of supporters by providing an insight to all that happens on this estate and to its even more important outreach work."

-In September 2017, the Duke and Duchess of Rothesay welcomed the President of Ireland, Michael Daniel Higgins and the First Lady to Dumfries House and attended a concert celebrating 25 years of Classic FM.
+In September 2017, the Duke and Duchess of Rothesay welcomed Michael D. Higgins, the president of Ireland, and his wife, Sabina Higgins, to Dumfries House and attended a concert celebrating 25 years of Classic FM.

 In May 2018, "The Great Steward of Scotland's Dumfries House Trust" was renamed "The Prince's Foundation".

-In 2019, the BBC reported that The Prince's Charities Foundation had accepted $202,000 in donations from Quantus Division Ltd, a company that was part of an offshore network managed by Ruben Vardanyan's Moscow investment bank Troika Dialog that moved billions out of Russia.
+In 2019, the BBC reported that The Prince's Charities Foundation had accepted US$202,000 in donations from Quantus Division Ltd, a company that was part of an offshore network managed by Ruben Vardanyan's Moscow investment bank Troika Dialog that moved billions out of Russia.
 Money from the network was used to help with restoring parts of Dumfries House.
 Vardanyan stated that any donations to the Prince's Charities Foundation were from his personal funds.

-In October 2022, the King featured in a special edition of the BBC TV programme The Repair Shop filmed at Dumfries House, sharing objects from the collection in need of restoration.
+In October 2022 Charles, now King, took part in a special edition of the BBC TV programme The Repair Shop filmed at Dumfries House, sharing objects from the collection in need of restoration.
 In January 2023, it was reported that Dumfries House would be open to the public as a part of an initiative by the Prince's Foundation to tackle loneliness and isolation in cold weather by providing warm spaces.

 In September 2023, the King held a Privy Council Meeting at the house for the first time.

+In January 2026, the Foundation announced plans for a 430 m2 extension to the east wing of the house to be used for ticketed events and private hire, at an estimated cost of £6.5 million.
+The extension, to be known as the King's Hall, would replace the existing Pavilion marquee, and was scheduled to open in summer 2027.